azureblaze/lockjaw/src/module.md

 epilogue!();
 ```

-Scoped returned objects are shared and cannot be mutable while they commonly needs mutability.
+Scoped returned objects are shared and cannot be mutable while they commonly needs mutability. users
-users must implement internal mutability.
+must implement internal mutability.

 # Metadata

 Module additional metadata in the form of
 `#[module(key=value, key2=value)]`.

+## `subcomponents`

+**Optional** path or array of paths to [`#[subcomponent]`](subcomponent) the module should bind.
+The
+subcomponent's builder will be bound with the module, and the subcomponent will have access to all
+the bindings of the component/subcomponent the module is installed in.

+## `install_in`

+**Optional** path to a [`#[define_component]`](define_component)
+/[`#[define_subcomponent]`](define_subcomponent) where the module will be automatically installed
+in, instead of having to specify the module in a component's [`modules`](component#modules)
+metadata.

+This allows a module to add bindings to a component that is defined in another crate the current
+crate is depending on, For example injecting hooks into a library that will call it.

+`install_in` is not allowed on modules with fields, as the component can't understand how to create
+the module automatically.